-While COVID-19 is putting many industries at risk, the paint industry — as part of home building and construction — is positioned to be less affected than others, according to Moody’s (moodys.com/coronavirus).
-There is evidence from the J.D.
-Power pulse survey that paint and stain purchases could potentially exceed typical second-quarter trends.
+While COVID-19 is putting many industries at risk, the painting industry — as part of home building and construction — is positioned to be less affected than others, according to Moody’s.

 Though the painting and handyman industry suffered in March and April, during May, the industry began to show signs of adapting to COVID-19.
-Many consumers decided to do their own projects due primarily to extra time 66.9% Consumer Specialists.
+Many consumers decided to do their own projects due primarily to extra time 66.9% as per the Consumer Specialists report.
 As for painting and handyman contractors, the decline in sales was marginal to neutral.
-Companies like

-Klappenberger & Son and Mr. Handyman had a few of their franchisees setting record years!
+However, some franchisees from companies like Klappenberger & Son and Mr. Handyman had record setting years!

 The demographic that was least likely to have contractors in their home was elderly.

-According to the Consumer Confidence Index, the demand for painters and handyman over the next five years is steady.
+According to the Consumer Confidence Index, the demand for painting and handyman contractors over the next five years is steady.
 Senior advisor, Matt Skaggs from Sherwin Williams, is expecting a 2.5% increase in sales.
-The expectations for the handyman industry are even higher, at 4.6% in 2021.
+The expectations for the handyman industry are even higher, at a 4.6% expected increase in 2022.

 Klappenberger & Son is so confident about the industry and its future that they are still offering a franchise fee guarantee.
 The guarantee states that if you follow the proven marketing system and fail to generate $500,000 in gross sales in their first 20 months, they will reimburse the franchise fee fully.